-Advances in pacemaker technology have provided a new therapy option for patients in severe heart failure.
-Cardiac resynchronization therapy (CRT), also referred to as atrial-synchronized biventricular pacing or simply biventricular pacing, has been found to be effective in persons with New York Heart Association (NYHA) Class III or Class IV heart failure who meet certain criteria [7; 71; 72; 73].
+Advances in pacemaker technology have provided a new therapy option for patients with severe heart failure.
+Cardiac resynchronization therapy (CRT), also referred to as atrial-synchronized biventricular pacing or simply biventricular pacing, has been found to be effective in persons with NYHA Class III or Class IV heart failure who meet certain criteria [7; 71; 72; 73].
 Consider the following clinical example: